 Swiss-Japanese Relations

 Switzerland sent its first official trade delegation to Japan in 1863.
-It was headed by Aimé Humbert, a representative of Union Horlogère (Swiss watch industry).
-This visit eventually led to the conclusion of a trade and friendship treaty between the Swiss Federal Government and the Japanese Shogun in 1864.
-For more detailed information, please refer to the page below:
+Headed by Swiss Councillor and President of the Union Horlogère Suisse Mr. Aimé Humbert (1819-1900), the visit quickly led to the conclusion of a trade and friendship treaty between the Swiss Federal Government and the Japanese Shogun, on February 6, 1864.

-The FTEPA, which came into force on September 1, 2009, establishes a comprehensive economic partnership between Japan and Switzerland (as well as Liechtenstein).
+The FTEPA, which came into force on Sept.
+1, 2009, establishes a comprehensive economic partnership between Japan, Switzerland and Liechtenstein).
 It contains substantive provisions on trade in goods referring to the liberalization of trade in industrial products as well as selected processed and basic agricultural products, rules of origin, custom procedures, trade facilitations and provisions relating to non-tariff barriers.
-Other provisions relate to the trade in services, the movement of natural persons for business purposes, the establishment and protection of investments, the protection of intellectual property, the promotion and facilitation of electronic commerce, provisions in the field of competition and the promotion of a closer economic relationship.
+Other provisions relate to the trade in services, the movement of natural persons for business purposes, the establishment and protection of investments, the protection of intellectual property, the promotion of electronic commerce, provisions in the field of competition and the promotion of economic relationships.

-For Switzerland, Japan is the third most important trading partner in Asia (2% of total trade in 2022), a major investment location (rank 4 among foreign investors) and a weighty “like-minded” ally.
+For Switzerland, Japan stands as the fourth most important trading partner in Asia, accounting for 2% of total trade in 2023.
+Japan is also a significant investment destination, ranking eighth among all foreign investors, and a valued “like-minded” ally.

 CUSTOMS & CULTURE